 8. Update Antivirus Software and Settings for Employees

 Another piece of regular maintenance that should be documented and planned for the coming year is the updates that will be needed to employees’ systems.
 Do not assume employees will keep antivirus updated on their own or that critical settings will not be changed or altered over time.
 Create a process for checking employees’ devices and making updates as necessary.

 9. Monthly Security Reminders

 Remind employees that keeping your company data secure could also include keeping their own personal data secure.
 The hackers behind recent troubles at Sony reportedly have released social security numbers, background checks, and other personal information on Sony employees.
 Security matters to you, your customers, and every employee.
-Imagine being a Sony employee and seeing this pop up on your screen.

 10. Spot Check Employees’ Passwords